sushilsridhar/cs-fundamentals/maths/COMBINATORICS.md

 **<ins>Conditions for using inverse modulus</ins>**
 - if m is prime, apply fermat's theorem
-- if m is not prime, and R! & m are co-prime , iterate from 1 t0 m-1 and find
+- if m is not prime, and R! & m are co-prime , iterate from 1 to m-1 and find

 **<ins>Solution using combination properties</ins>**